 - Completion of EDU 221 Education and the American Culture with level one dispositions and a grade of C or better

-- Application via Standard for Success which provides documentation of the following:
+- Application via Tevera which provides documentation of the following:

 - 2.67 minimum GPA